 “Westward, ever westward.” — Henry Wells

 The expansion of the United States into the territory west of the Mississippi River began with the Louisiana Purchase in 1803.
-President Thomas Jefferson nearly doubled the size of the nation by negotiating a price of $15 million to purchase 828,800 square miles from France, including all or part of 14 current states.
+President Thomas Jefferson nearly doubled the nation’s size by negotiating a price of $15 million to purchase 828,800 square miles from France, including all or part of 14 current states.
 In 1804, Jefferson sent an expedition led by Meriwether Lewis and William Clark to explore the area.
 The three-year expedition produced a new understanding of the geography and resources of the western part of the continent.

 Before that time, European immigrants did not stretch far beyond the eastern seaboard.
 The first British settlers in the New World stayed near the Atlantic Ocean to be close to their lifeline for needed supplies from England.
 By the 1630s, Massachusetts Bay colonists were pushing into the Connecticut River Valley.

-Resistance from the French and the Indians also slowed westward movement, but, by the 1750s, colonists were living in most of New England.
+Resistance from the French and the Indians also slowed westward movement, but by the 1750s, colonists lived in most of New England.
 It took American colonists a century and a half to expand as far west as the Appalachian Mountains, a few hundred miles from the Atlantic coast.
-It took another fifty years to push the frontier to the Mississippi River.
+It took another 50 years to push the frontier to the Mississippi River.

 Despite some continuous push westward, it was not until the conclusion of the War of 1812 that the westward movement became a significant outpouring of people across the continent.
-By 1830, the Old Northwest and Old Southwest, which were scarcely populated before the war, began to be settled, and before long, the states of Illinois, Indiana, Missouri, Alabama, and Mississippi were admitted into the Union.
+By 1830, the Old Northwest and Old Southwest, which were scarcely populated before the war, began to be settled.
+Before long, Illinois, Indiana, Missouri, Alabama, and Mississippi were admitted into the Union.